Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

+In order to prove Theorem~\ref{thm:iso}, it suffices to construct the modified resolution $\mathcal{P}''_0$ of $\mathcal{P}$ in a purely combinatorial manner, without actually showing the existence of a corresponding modification of the 2-parameter family of gradient-like vector fields.
+Thus, by cutting the parameter space along an arc transverse to the stabilization stratum and the $k$ $\b$-handleslide strata, and gluing in the CW decomposition~$\mathcal{C}_k$ of~$D^2$ together with the labeling of its vertices given in Lemma~\ref{lem:ori-change}, we may assume that the orientations are picked conveniently along both ends of each $(k,l)$-stabilization stratum.

 Now suppose that at one end of a $(k,l)$-stabilization stratum, we resolve by doing the $\b$-handleslides first, while at the other end, we do the $\a$-handleslides first.
-We can interpolate between these two choices by introducing a grid of distinguished rectangles of type~\eqref{item:rect-alpha-beta}, cf.\ Figure~\ref{fig:stab-ab-switch}.
+We can interpolate between these two choices by introducing a grid of distinguished rectangles of type~\eqref{item:rect-alpha-beta} of Definition~\ref{def:distinguished-rect}; see Figure~\ref{fig:stab-ab-switch}.

-If the diagram $\HD'$ is obtained from $\HD$ by a generalized $\a$-handleslide of type $(m,n)$, then $\HD'$ can also be obtained from $\HD$ by a simple (i.e., type $(0,m+n)$) handleslide, followed by an isotopy of the resulting $\a$-curve.
+If the diagram $\HD'$ is obtained from $\HD$ by a generalized $\a$-handleslide of type $(m,n)$, as in Definition~\ref{def:gen-handleslide}, then $\HD'$ can also be obtained from $\HD$ by a simple (i.e., type $(0,m+n)$) handleslide, followed by an isotopy of the resulting $\a$-curve.
 For an illustration, see Figure~\ref{fig:simplify-gen-slide}.
 Since we are passing to isotopy diagrams, we do not have to distinguish between simple and generalized handleslides.

+We now prove Proposition~\ref{prop:diag-connected-strong}, which claims that for any balanced sutured manifold~$(M,\g)$, in the graph~$\G_{(M,\g)}$, any two vertices can be connected by an oriented path.
+Our argument refines the proofs of \cite[Proposition~2.2]{OS06:HolDiskFour} and \cite[Proposition~2.15]{Juhasz06:Sutured}, in order to include diffeomorphisms isotopic to the identity among the moves connecting two diagrams.